pustotnik/zenmake/docs/buildconf-edeps.rst

                 }

         :paths-dont-exist:
-            This trigger is the same as ``paths-exist`` but return True if configured paths are not exist.
+            This trigger is the same as ``paths-exist`` but returns True if configured paths don't exist.

         :env:
-            This trigger returns True only if all configured environment variables are exist and equal to configured values.
+            This trigger returns True only if all configured environment variables exist and equal to configured values.
 Format is simple: it's a ``dict`` where each key is a name of variable and value is a value of environment variable.

         :no-targets:
-            If it is True this trigger return True only if any of target files for current dependency doesn't exist.
+            If it is True this trigger returns True only if any of target files for current dependency doesn't exist.
 It can be useful to detect the need to run 'build' rule.
             This trigger can not be used in ZenMake command 'configure'.